bcgov/MyGovBC-notification-server/docs/_docs/overview.md

 * If the request bears SiteMinder header, it is a user request;
 * (planned) If the source ip is in the admin ip list, it's an admin request.

-An admin request carries full power whereas user request has limited access.
+An admin request carries full authorization whereas user request has limited access.
 For example, a user request is not allowed to

 * send message
 * bypass the delivery channel confirmation process when subscribing to a service
 * retrieve in-app notifications that is not targeted to the current user

+The result of an API call to the same end point may differ depending on if the request is made by admin or user.
+For example, the call *GET /notifications* without a filter will return all notifications to all users for an admin request, but only non-deleted, non-expired in-app notifications targeted to the current user when the request comes from user browser.

 The way NotifyBC interacts with other components is diagrammed below.
 ![architecture diagram]({{site.baseurl}}/img/architecture.png)